Diverse stages of star formation in the IRAS 18162-2048 region. Emergence of UV Feedback: Discussion

 A total of 403 models were generated.
 The goodness of the fit was quantified using $\chi^2 = \Sigma (\mathrm{\ln(F_\mathrm{obs}) - \ln(F_\mathrm{model})})^2 $, where $F_\mathrm{obs}$ and $F_\mathrm{mod}$ are the observed and modelled line flux densities, respectively.
 Figure~\ref{fig:cloudy} (left panel) shows the resulting $\chi^2$ contour map.
-The best-fitting model ($\chi^2 = 1.94$) corresponds to $T = 600$~K and $\log_{10}(n_\mathrm{H}~/\mathrm{cm^{-3}}) = 3.9$, i.e., $n_\mathrm{H}=7.9\times10^3~\mathrm{cm^{-3}}$.
+The best-fitting model ($\chi^2 = 1.94$) corresponds to $T = 600$~K and $\log_{10}(n_\mathrm{H}~/\mathrm{cm^{-3}}) = 3.9$, i.e. $n_\mathrm{H}=7.9\times10^3~\mathrm{cm^{-3}}$.
 The grid strongly constrains the gas temperature, while the density remains poorly constrained, a degeneracy also noted by \citet{kaplan2017} in their study of the Orion Bar.
-This behaviour arises because temperature affects both collisional excitation rates and the thermal population of the $v = 0$ ladder, which in turn determines how higher vibrational levels are populated via UV pumping.
+This behaviour arises because temperature affects the collisional excitation rates and the thermal population of the $v = 0$ ladder, which in turn determines how higher vibrational levels are populated via UV pumping.
 As a result, the models are highly sensitive to temperature variations, whereas density exerts a weaker influence.
+As mentioned in Sect.~\ref{sect:rv_diag}, the fitted $T_\mathrm{cold}$ component may be a better tracer of the kinetic temperature of the gas, and it is consistent with the temperature of the best Cloudy model.